 Getting Things Done Kevin Buzzard, Imperial College London

-For some tasks, it’s good to have a system — a routine, a method or an algorithm for getting the job done.
-For example, if you want to make a cake, you might follow a recipe.
-Well, it turns out that the most important unsolved problem in theoretical computer science (the “P=NP problem”) is a simple question about how fast you can get certain systems to work.
-I’ll explain it in this talk!
+The most important unsolved problem in theoretical computer science (the “P=NP problem”) is a simple question about how fast you can get certain systems to work.
+Kevin will explain all.

 About Kevin Buzzard

 About Bobby Seagull

-Bobby was an investment banking trader, chartered accountant, social entrepreneur and a semi-finalist captain on University Challenge.
+Bobby was an investment banking trader, accountant, social entrepreneur and a semi-finalist captain on University Challenge.
 He is also author of The Monkman & Seagull Quiz Book and The Life Changing Magic of Numbers.
-He now teaches Maths at secondary school and is studying for his Doctorate.
+He now teaches Maths at secondary school and is researching for his Doctorate.